Alexander Andreyevich Baranov: Later years

 In 1807 Baranov was awarded the Order of St. Anna, 2nd class for his successful perseverance and leadership.
 That year he received news that his Russian wife had died.
 Baranov married his Native mistress in the Russian Orthodox church and had their three children legitimized.
 Despite his success in reestablishing a solid presence at present-day Sitka, to which Baranov had moved the capital of Russian America from Kodiak, there was local opposition to his rule.

 He wore a shirt of iron mail beneath his outer shirt to protect himself.
 The Tlingit made several unsuccessful attempts at assassination, and were amazed by his survival, not knowing of his armor.
 In 1810, Baranov was at risk of assassination by some of his own disgruntled Russian soldiers, but he was warned and the attempt was thwarted.
 Meanwhile, he learned that men who had been appointed by the RAC to relieve Baranov died en route to Alaska, to his great disappointment.

 Activity in the region flourished as trading in sea otter and seal furs boomed.
 Baranov convinced Native hunters to expand their range to include the coasts of California.
 Baranov also advocated more educational opportunities for the Alaska Native Americans.
 Under his leadership, schools were created and frontier communities became less isolated.
 During Baranov's rule, Russian Orthodox missionaries operated widely in Russian America.
-They translated the Bible into Tlingit and other Native languages, conducted mass in those languages, and inoculated Natives against smallpox.
+They translated the Bible into Tlingit and other Native languages, performed the liturgy in those languages, and inoculated Natives against smallpox.